-*New* An online application to change to non-practising categories (including retired, resigned, and life membership) is now available via the member portal!
+*New* Applications to change to non-practising categories (including retired, resigned, and life membership) and the application to reinstate your license (to practising) are now available via the member portal!

 Changing Your Category from Practising